KxSystems/docs/docs/ref/accumulators.md

 "We are going to a dance.
 Send three and fourpence."
 ```

-The above description of functions derived from ternary iterables applies by extension to iterables of higher ranks.
+The above description of functions derived from ternary values applies by extension to values of higher ranks.

 ### Alternative syntax